NamesTim/NamesTim/README.md

-# I'm Tim, I build web applications and like to analyze different algorithms.
+# I'm Tim, I build web applications and like to play around with bytes.
+##